VertebrateResequencing/wr/jobqueue/testdata/README.md

 visible status row explains the missing dependency group wait, and writes a screenshot.

+## Suspended job actions

+`suspended-job-actions/` contains a browser fixture for suspended jobs in the status page.
+It serves the real status page, injects a fake websocket, opens a suspended-job details row, asserts that the visible state text is exactly `suspended`, clicks the Resume action, verifies a single-job resume websocket request, and writes a screenshot.

 ## Local dependency and artifact locations

 Browser-test dependencies and artifacts must stay repo-local: